dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ### Behind the Scenes

 Once Secondary DNS has been correctly setup for a particular domain every zone change will be replicated on the Secondary DNS provider.
-All existing records will be copied over.Including not only standard records but also DNSimple custom records like `ALIAS` and `URL`.
+All existing records will be copied over.
+Including not only standard records but also DNSimple custom records like `ALIAS` and `URL`.
 These will be resolved and the resulting value will be pushed to the secondary.

 Until Secondary DNS is disabled for a particular domain all record changes that you make on DNSimple will be synchronized to your Secondary DNS provider automatically.